 “It doesn’t matter if Lewinsky, then 21, pursued the president and ‘knew’ what she was doing,” Parker wrote.
 “Obviously, given the long-term effects of this episode on her life, she didn’t.”

-In October, Lewinsky tweeted #MeToo — the hashtag millions of people used to indicate that they had experienced sexual harassment and assault.
+A spokesperson for Lewinsky told TIME in 2018 that she wasn’t available for interview.
+In October 2017, Lewinsky tweeted #MeToo — the hashtag millions of people used to indicate that they had experienced sexual harassment and assault.
 It was unclear what specifically Lewinsky was referring to in her tweet.

 “Now, at 44, I’m beginning (just beginning) to consider the implications of the power differentials that were so vast between a president and a White House intern.
 I’m beginning to entertain the notion that in such a circumstance the idea of consent might well be rendered moot,” she wrote.
 “But it’s also complicated.
 Very, very complicated.”